Gregor Zens

 Research Focus

-My research focus is on developing empirical models to analyze social science phenomena, often using Bayesian methods.
-I predominantly collaborate with economists, statisticians, climate researchers and demographers, preferably focusing on applications connected to human development.
-Methodologically, my main interest lies in econometrics and statistics, with an emphasis on applied probabilistic modeling and computational methods.
-See below for some on-going and past projects.
+My research focuses on developing and applying quantitative models to analyze social science phenomena.
+I collaborate with economists, climate researchers, and demographers, focusing on applications related to human mobility, statistical demography and development issues.
+Methodologically, I am particularly interested in Bayesian methods, with an emphasis on high-dimensional models and computational techniques.
+Below are some of my current and past projects.

 Publications in Peer-Reviewed Journals

-Ultimate Pólya Gamma Samplers - Efficient MCMC for possibly imbalanced binary and categorical data. [link, pre-print]
+• Ultimate Pólya Gamma Samplers - Efficient MCMC for possibly imbalanced binary and categorical data. [journal, arXiv, R package]

 Journal of Economic Dynamics and Control, 2020.